RAM AND THE HE-GOAT

 but not by his own power.
 In a nutshell, he was saying

-following Scriptures as they relate to Gabriel's description of this
+following Scriptures as they tie into Gabriel's description of this

 biblically predicted, and powerful, master of intrigue who will